akagami4/coursera-test/README.md

 # coursera-test
 coursera-test repo
-this folder contains project1 from a web dev course from coursera
+this folder contains projects from a web dev course from coursera